openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

 process for this varies by provider.
 As part of the registration process, a client ID and client secret should be provided.
 Those values should be set in the `OIDC_CLIENT_ID` and `OIDC_CLIENT_SECRET` environment variables.
 During the registration process the provider will likely request a redirect URI.
-The redirect URI should be set to the base URI for Workflow Manger with `/login/oauth2/code/provider` appended.
+The redirect URI should be set to the base URI for Workflow Manager with `/login/oauth2/code/provider` appended.

 The documentation for the OIDC provider should specify the base URI a client should use to